Here is a list of the most frequently asked questions I receive. If you have a question that can’t be answered here please contact me.

 Many restaurants add a service fee - check on their menu, it should be displayed.
 Tips are not obligatory but wages in Greece are low compared to many European countries and many locals only gain employment during the tourist season, so tipping is always welcomed, especially if you have received good service.
 Leave the tip on the table so that it is clear it is for the staff.

-During the 2018 season you could expect to spend on average approx. €18-22 p.p. for a starter, main and drinks.
+During the 2023 season, you could expect to spend on average approx. €15-25 p.p. for a starter, main and drinks.
 Of course if you choose fresh fish, or steak the prices will vary!
 Local wine is a good option and is much cheaper than bottled wine.

-Greek food is an excellent choice for those with special dietary requirements, as it is rich in vegetables and fruits, and usually the dishes are simply and freshly prepared to contain only what is in the description.
-If you are in any doubt ask directly if the dish contains the specific thing you can't have.
+Greek food is an excellent choice for those with special dietary requirements, as it is rich in vegetables and fruits, and usually, the dishes are simply and freshly prepared to contain only what is in the description.
+If you are in any doubt ask directly if the dish contains the specific thing you can’t have.
 Most kitchens welcome you to take a look or ask about the dishes, many can be cooked to your liking, for example without salt.
-Bread is served with every meal, if you don't want it just leave it, or ask not to be given it, it doesn't matter.
+Many restaurants state on their menus if there are gluten-free dishes and what is fresh and what is frozen.

 Volunteer & Environmental Organisations